Createdd/Writing/2018/articles/MLIntroP1.md

 Choosing the value of alpha is crucial.
 If it is too small the algorithm will be slow, if it is too large it will fail to converge.

 When specifically applied to the case of linear regression, a new form of the gradient descent equation can be derived, where m is the size of the training set.
-Again both paramters must be updated simultaneously.
+Again both parameters must be updated simultaneously.

 ![costfunction](../assets/mlIntro/gradientDescentLR.png)